-(B) CONSENT ORDERS: The City Manager may enter into Consent Orders, assurances of voluntary compliance, or other similar documents establishing an agreement with any user responsible for noncompliance.
-Such documents will include specific action to be taken by the user to correct the noncompliance within a time period specified by the document.
+(B) CONSENT ORDERS: The City Manager may enter into Consent Orders, assurances of voluntary compliance, or other similar documents establishing an agreement with an owner or applicant responsible for noncompliance.
+Such documents will include specific action to be taken by the owner or applicant to correct the noncompliance within a time period specified by the document.
 Such documents shall have the same force and effect as the administrative orders issued pursuant to Sections 8-11-10(D) and 8-11-10(E) of this ordinance and shall be judicially enforceable.

-(C) SHOW CAUSE HEARING: The City Manager may order a user who has violated, or continues to violate, any provision of this Chapter, a land disturbance permit or order issued hereunder, or any other stormwater quality standard or requirement, to appear before the City Manager or designated representative and show cause why the proposed enforcement action should not be taken.
-Notice shall be served on the user specifying the time and place for the meeting, the proposed enforcement action, the reasons for such action, and a request that the user show cause why the proposed enforcement action should not be taken.
+(C) SHOW CAUSE HEARING: The City Manager may order an owner or applicant who has violated, or continues to violate, any provision of this Chapter, a land disturbance permit or order issued hereunder, or any other stormwater quality standard or requirement, to appear before the City Manager or designated representative and show cause why the proposed enforcement action should not be taken.
+Notice shall be served on the owner or applicant specifying the time and place for the meeting, the proposed enforcement action, the reasons for such action, and a request that the owner or applicant show cause why the proposed enforcement action should not be taken.
 The notice of the meeting shall be served personally or by registered or certified mail (return receipt requested) at least fourteen (14) days prior to the hearing.
-A show cause hearing shall not be a bar against, or prerequisite for, taking any other action against the user.
+A show cause hearing shall not be a bar against, or prerequisite for, taking any other action against the owner or applicant.

-(D) COMPLIANCE ORDERS: When The City Manager finds that a user has violated, or continues to violate, any provision of this Chapter, a land disturbance permit or order issued hereunder, or any other stormwater quality standard or requirement, the City Manager may issue an order to the user responsible for the discharge, directing that the user come into compliance within a specified time.
-If the user does not come into compliance within the time provided, storm sewer service may be discontinued unless adequate Best Management Practices are installed and properly maintained.
+(D) COMPLIANCE ORDERS: When The City Manager finds that an owner or applicant has violated, or continues to violate, any provision of this Chapter, a land disturbance permit or order issued hereunder, or any other stormwater quality standard or requirement, the City Manager may issue an order to the owner or applicant responsible for the discharge, directing that the owner or applicant come into compliance within a specified time.
+If the owner or applicant does not come into compliance within the time provided, storm sewer service may be discontinued unless adequate Best Management Practices are installed and properly maintained.
 Compliance orders also may contain other requirements to address the noncompliance, including additional self-monitoring and best management practices designed to minimize the amount of pollutants discharged to the storm sewer.
-Issuance of a compliance order shall not be a bar against, or a prerequisite for, taking any other action against the user.
+Issuance of a compliance order shall not be a bar against, or a prerequisite for, taking any other action against the owner or applicant.

-(E) CEASE AND DESIST ORDERS: When the City Manager finds that a user has violated, or continues to violate, any provision of this Chapter, a land disturbance permit or order issued hereunder, or any other stormwater quality standard or requirement, or that the user's past violations are likely to recur, the City Manager may issue an order, including a stop work order, to the user directing it to cease and desist all such violations and directing the user to:
+(E) CEASE AND DESIST ORDERS: When the City Manager finds that an owner or applicant has violated, or continues to violate, any provision of this Chapter, a land disturbance permit or order issued hereunder, or any other stormwater quality standard or requirement, or that the owner or applicant's past violations are likely to recur, the City Manager may issue an order, including a stop work order, to the owner or applicant directing it to cease and desist all such violations and directing the owner or applicant to:

 (1) Immediately comply with all requirements; and

 (2) Take such appropriate remedial or preventive action as may be needed to properly address a continuing or threatened violation, including halting operations and/or terminating the discharge.
-Issuance of a cease and desist order shall not be a bar against, or a prerequisite for, taking any other action against the user.
+Issuance of a cease and desist order shall not be a bar against, or a prerequisite for, taking any other action against the owner or applicant.

 (F) ADMINISTRATIVE FINES:

-(1) When the City Manager finds that a user has violated, or continues to violate, any provision of this ordinance, a land disturbance permit or order issued hereunder, or any other stormwater quality standard or requirement, the City Manager may fine such user in an amount not to exceed $1000.00 per violation per day.
+(1) When the City Manager finds that an owner or applicant has violated, or continues to violate, any provision of this ordinance, a land disturbance permit, a storm water management plan, or an order issued pursuant to this Chapter, or any other applicable stormwater quality standard or requirement, the City Manager may fine such owner or applicant in an amount not to exceed $1000.00 per violation per day.

 (2) Unpaid charges, fines, and penalties shall be assessed and accrue interest in accordance with the provisions of Chapter 8 of Title I, Westminster Municipal Code, entitled "Penalties and Interest," as it may be amended from time to time.
 The City may also collect unpaid fines and interest by placing a demand on the surety provided with the Land Disturbance Permit.

-(3) Users desiring to dispute such fines must file a written request for the City Manager to reconsider the fine along with full payment of the fine amount within thirty (30) days of being notified of the fine.
+(3) Owners or applicants desiring to dispute such fines must file a written request for the City Manager to reconsider the fine along with full payment of the fine amount within thirty (30) days of being notified of the fine.
 Where a request has merit, the City Manager may convene a hearing on the matter.
-In the event the user's appeal is successful, the payment, together with any interest accruing thereto, shall be returned to the user.
+In the event the owner's or applicant's appeal is successful, the payment, together with any interest accruing thereto, shall be returned to the owner or applicant.
 The City Manager may add the costs of preparing administrative enforcement actions, such as notices and orders, to the fine.

-(4) Issuance of an administrative fine shall not be a bar against, or a prerequisite for, taking any other action against the user.
+(4) Issuance of an administrative fine shall not be a bar against, or a prerequisite for, taking any other action against the owner or applicant.

-(G) EMERGENCY SUSPENSIONS: The City Manager may immediately suspend a user's discharge, after informal notice to the user, whenever such suspension is necessary to stop an actual or threatened discharge, which reasonably appears to present, or cause an imminent or substantial endangerment to the health or welfare of persons, or which presents, or may present, an endangerment to the environment.
+(G) EMERGENCY SUSPENSIONS: The City Manager may immediately suspend an owner's or applicant's discharge, after informal notice to the owner or applicant, whenever such suspension is necessary to stop an actual or threatened discharge, which reasonably appears to present, or cause an imminent or substantial endangerment to the health or welfare of persons, or which presents, or may present, an endangerment to the environment.

-(1) Any user notified of a suspension of its discharge shall immediately stop or eliminate its contribution.
-In the event of a user's failure to immediately comply voluntarily with the suspension order, the City Manager may take such steps as deemed necessary, including immediate severance of the storm sewer connection, to prevent or minimize damage to the receiving waters, or endangerment to any individuals.
-The City Manager may allow the user to recommence its discharge when the user has demonstrated to the satisfaction of the City Manager that the period of endangerment has passed.
+(1) Any owner or applicant notified of a suspension of its discharge shall immediately stop or eliminate its contribution.
+In the event of an owner's or applicant's failure to immediately comply voluntarily with the suspension order, the City Manager may take such steps as deemed necessary, including immediate severance of the storm sewer connection, to prevent or minimize damage to the receiving waters, or endangerment to any individuals.
+The City Manager may allow the owner or applicant to recommence its discharge when the owner or applicant has demonstrated to the satisfaction of the City Manager that the period of endangerment has passed.

-(2) A user that is responsible, in whole or in part, for any discharge presenting imminent endangerment shall submit a detailed written statement, describing the causes of the harmful contribution and the measures taken to prevent any future occurrence, to the City Manager prior to the date of any show cause or termination hearing under Sections 8-11-10(C) of this Chapter.
+(2) An owner or applicant that is responsible, in whole or in part, for any discharge presenting imminent endangerment shall submit a detailed written statement, describing the causes of the harmful contribution and the measures taken to prevent any future occurrence, to the City Manager prior to the date of any show cause or termination hearing under Sections 8-11-10(C) of this Chapter.

 (H) Nothing in this Section shall be interpreted as requiring a hearing prior to any Emergency Suspension under this Section.

-(A) INJUNCTIVE RELIEF: When the City Manager finds that a user has violated, or continues to violate, any provision of this Chapter, a land disturbance permit, or order issued hereunder, or any other stormwater quality standard or requirement, the City Manager may petition the District Court through the City's Attorney for the issuance of a temporary or permanent injunction, as appropriate, which restrains or compels the specific performance of the land disturbance permit, order, or other requirement imposed by this ordinance on activities of the user.
-The City Manager may also seek such other action as is appropriate for legal and/or equitable relief, including a requirement for the user to conduct environmental remediation.
-A petition for injunctive relief shall not be a bar against, or a prerequisite for, taking any other action against a user.
+(A) INJUNCTIVE RELIEF: When the City Manager finds that an owner or applicant has violated, or continues to violate, any provision of this Chapter, a land disturbance permit, a storm water management plan, an order issued pursuant to this Chapter, or any other stormwater quality standard or requirement, the City Manager may petition the District Court through the City's Attorney for the issuance of a temporary or permanent injunction, as appropriate, which restrains or compels the specific performance of the land disturbance permit, order, or other requirement imposed by this ordinance on activities of the user.
+The City Manager may also seek such other action as is appropriate for legal and/or equitable relief, including a requirement for the owner or applicant to conduct environmental remediation.
+A petition for injunctive relief shall not be a bar against, or a prerequisite for, taking any other action against an owner or applicant.

 (B) Civil Penalties:

-(1) A user who has violated, or continues to violate, any provision of this ordinance, a land disturbance permit, or order issued hereunder, or any other stormwater quality standard or requirement shall be liable to the City for a maximum civil penalty of $1000 per violation, per day.
+(1) An owner or applicant who has violated, or continues to violate, any provision of this ordinance, a land disturbance permit, a storm water management plan, an order issued pursuant to this Chapter, or any other stormwater quality standard or requirement shall be liable to the City for a maximum civil penalty of $1000 per violation, per day.
 In the case of an illicit discharge or a monthly or other long-term average discharge limit, penalties shall accrue for each day during the period of the violation.

 (2) The City may recover reasonable attorneys' fees, court costs, and other expenses associated with enforcement activities, including sampling and monitoring expenses, and the cost of any actual damages incurred by the City.

-(3) In determining the amount of civil liability, the Court shall take into account all relevant circumstances, including, but not limited to, the extent of harm caused by the violation, the magnitude and duration of the violation, any economic benefit gained through the user's violation, corrective actions by the user, the compliance history of the user, and any other factor as justice requires.
+(3) In determining the amount of civil liability, the Court shall take into account all relevant circumstances, including, but not limited to, the extent of harm caused by the violation, the magnitude and duration of the violation, any economic benefit gained through the owner's or applicant's violation, corrective actions by the owner or applicant, the compliance history of the owner or applicant, and any other factor as justice requires.

-(4) Filing a suit for civil penalties shall not be a bar against, or a prerequisite for, taking any other action against a user.
+(4) Filing a suit for civil penalties shall not be a bar against, or a prerequisite for, taking any other action against an owner or applicant.